shrikantkalar023/learning-nextjs/README.md

 13. Suspense is used to show a fallback UI while the component is loading.
 Suspense **streams** the data to the client, request - response cycle is not terminated.

 14. To show loading UI with suspense for each page, we can either add suspense in layout file or add loading.tsx file.

+15. Handle not found pages with not-found.tsx files.

+16. Handle unexpected errors with **error.tsx** files.
+We can have error.tsx file at multiple levels for custom error handling.

+17. To handle errors in the root layout file, we need to use **global-error.tsx** file. error.tsx file should be client side rendered.

+18. Error & Reset (retry) function is automatically passed to the error.tsx file.